mcci-catena/Modbus-for-Arduino/README.md

 NB : the library will be available to use in sketches, but examples for the library will not be exposed in the File > Examples until after the IDE has restarted.

-## KNOWN ISSUES
+## Known Issues

-It is not compatible with ARDUINO LEONARDO and not tested under ARDUINO DUE and newer boards.
+The original library was not compatible with ARDUINO LEONARDO.
+This library has not been tested under ARDUINO DUE and newer boards.
+It has been tested primarily with Adafruit Feather M0 boards.

-## TODO List
+## To-Do List

 Common to host and device:

-1) Implement other Serial settings: parity, stop bits, ...

-2) End frame delay, also known as T35
+1) End frame delay, also known as T35

-3) Test it with several Arduino boards: UNO, Mega, etc..
+2) Test it with several Arduino boards: UNO, Mega, etc..

-4) Extend it to Leonardo
+3) Extend it to Leonardo

-host:
+Host:

 1) Function code 1 and 2 still not implemented

 2) Function code 15 still not implemented

 3) Other codes under development

+## Parity, stop bits, etc

+The `Modbus::begin()` method, in its complete form, takes three arguments:

+- `ModbusPort *pPort`: this object maps from  abstract serial port semantics onto a concrete serial port.

+- `unsigned long baudRate`: specifies the baudrate in bits per second.

+- `uint16_t config`: specifies the configuration of the serial port.
+Normally this should be `SERIAL_8N2`(8 data bits, no parity, two stop bits), but other settings may be chosen.
+NB: `SoftwareSerial` doesn't yet honor these settings.

 ## The `ModbusSerial<>` Template Class